 Yesterday’s Enemy puts things in a completely different perspective, that can be overwhelmingly depressing.
 It’s still a play in which various patrol members debate the logic and morality of various actions, but it doesn’t subscribe to the traditional ‘Good Housekeeping’ rules of movie warfare.
 When men are hot and exhausted and convinced that their lives are in danger, all bets are off.
 The cynical sentiment expressed in Apocalypse Now takes effect: “Charging men with murder over here is like handing out speeding tickets at the Indianpolis 500.”

 A patrol in Burma is cut off in swampy enemy territory.
 Japanese patrols have already contacted the natives.
 Captain Langford (Stanley Baker) takes a small village away from some Japanese guards, and finds a map.
-When not of the locals will explain the map, Langford eventually resorts to executions, to force cooperation.
-Some patrol members are very disturbed by what Langford considers a tactical necessity.
-The map is an enemy plan to encircle a large group of Allied forces.
+When none of the locals will explain the map, Langford eventually resorts to executions to force cooperation.
+Some patrol members are disturbed by what Langford considers a tactical necessity.
+The map is the enemy’s plan to encircle a large group of Allied forces.
 Langford decides that the patrol can’t simply race to inform their superiors, but must instead stay in place and behave as if they haven’t learned anything.
 He dispatches three men to deliver the message, but everything goes wrong.
 His patrol is eventually captured and brought back to the same village.
 The Japanese Major Yamazaki (Philip Ahn) makes the same demand of Langford that Langford did to the locals: talk or die.
 Yamakazi will start killing Langford’s men until he capitulates.